saran2020/DragRating/README.md

     )
 )
 ```
 **NOTE: You should only provide the multiplier between 0 and 1.
-If the current rating is 1.5 it will automatically fill one rating with the asset mapped with `1f` and one rating with asset mapped with `0.5f`**
+If the current rating is 1.5 it will automatically fill one star with the asset mapped to `1f` and one star with asset mapped to `0.5f`**

-To get a callback when user is sliding the rating
+Callback when user is dragging the `SlideRatingView`
 ```kotlin
 ratingView.callback = object : SlideRatingView.RatingChangeCallback {
     override fun onRatingChanged(previous: Float, new: Float) {